 After reading and being enamored with Karl Pearson's The Grammar of Science, Neyman went to London.
-Neyman was not impressed with mathematical rigor of Karl Pearson, but he did meet Pearson's son, Egon, who became a close friend and collaborator.
+Neyman was not impressed with the mathematical rigor of Karl Pearson, but he did meet Pearson's son, Egon, who became a close friend and collaborator.
 They produced the framework of null and alternative hypotheses that dominates the hypothesis testing approach in statistics.
 In his early career, Neyman also revolutionized sampling with stratified random sampling and created the notion of confidence intervals.
 In the 1930s, both Fisher and Neyman were on the faculty at University College London, and they were both critical of each other's theories.
 This dispute continued throughout their lives.
 Although there are at least two sides to any dispute, most historical accounts paint Neyman as the less mean spirited of the two.
-With the second World War approaching, Neyman moved to University of California at Berkeley, a move prophesized by Fisher.1 which became one of the top statistical departments in the world.
+With the second World War approaching, Nevman moved to the University of California at Berkeley, a move prophesized by Fisher.1

+At Berkeley, Neyman continued making statistical advances in different sciences like biology, astronomy, and political science (elections), in addition to his research for the military.
+He created the Statistics Laboratory and later the Department of Statistics, which became one of the top statistical departments in the world.
 He was an "ironhanded father-figure" (C. Reid, 1998, p.
 216).
 This ironhanded aspect sometimes went too far, like when he forced Erich Lehmann to resign his editorship of Annals of Mathematical Statistics.
 This created a brouhaha in the department and the statistics community, which Lehmann said was an overreaction (Lehmann, 2008, p.
 86).
 Usually the father-figure aspect reigned and this is evident throughout Lehmann's semi-autobiographical account as a student and then colleague of Neyman's.